Bone Health Circuit Classes

 The Stats on Bone Health

-Bone loss doesn’t start at 70.
-For many, it starts at 40.
-It can present as joint pain, balance issues, or a classic fracture.
-This is particularly true for women.
+Bone loss is a concern for both men and women.
 Women can lose up to 5% of bone mass during six months of breastfeeding, and bone density can drop by up to 20% in the first five to seven years after menopause.

 Exercise guidelines for healthy bones